Personal Health Savings Account (HSA)

 - How do I Deposit or Withdraw Funds from an HSA?

-Funds in a State Savings Bank HSA can be accessed like any other account; you may order checks or a debit card, use bill pay, or withdraw cash from an ATM to pay for your qualified medical expenses.
-You can deposit into the account at a branch, via mobile deposit, by transfer from another SSB account, by mailing a check or by making a deposit at a State Savings Bank ATM.
-Additionally, if offered by your employer, you can set up a payroll deduction.
+Accessing funds in your Health Savings Account (HSA) at State Savings Bank is easy and similar to using any other bank account.
+You can order checks or a debit card, use bill pay, or withdraw cash from an ATM to pay for your qualified medical expenses.
+To deposit money into your HSA, you have several options: you can visit a branch, use a mobile deposit, transfer funds from another State Savings Bank account, mail a check, or make a deposit at a State Savings Bank ATM.
+If your employer offers it, you can set up a payroll deduction to automatically contribute to your HSA.
+Being familiar with these options can help you manage your healthcare costs effectively while maximizing the benefits of your HSA

 - Who is Responsible for Monitoring HSA Use?